History of Smiths Gauges for Jaguar S-Type 1963 to 1968

-The 1963 S-Type was the first Jaguar to use Smiths gauges and instruments.
+The 1963 S-Type was one of many Jaguars to feature SMITHS-branded gauges and instruments.
 The gauges and instrumentation needed to reflect the luxury tag of the S Type and sit perfectly in the Burled Belgian walnut veneer dashboard.
 Smiths and Jaguar engineers worked together on the designing of the gauges, that were all then manufactured in the UK.
-Some of that original tooling is still held and used at the Smiths CAI manufacturing plant in South Wales.
+Most of that original tooling is still held and used at the Caerbont Automotive Instruments (CAI) manufacturing plant in South Wales.

-The Jaguar S-Type was available with a 3.4-litre and 3.8-litre engine, both with twin carburetors.
+The Jaguar S-Type was available with a 3.4-litre and 3.8-litre engine, both with twin carburettors.
 There was a 4-speed manual transmission along with 4-speed manual/overdrive and 3-speed automatic options.